Type Definition skia_safe::gpu::DirectContext

 buffer or encoder objects.
 However, these objects are not sent to the gpu until a

-will be transferred back to its original queue.
-If the Surface
+Surface will be transferred back to its original queue.
+If the Surface was created by

 wrapping a VkImage, the queue will be set to the queue which was originally passed in on